 #6.
 Social Media Engagement

-For example, Slack uses social media to engage its users well, particularly on Twitter, whose relatable content is infamous.
+Slack uses social media to engage its users effectively, particularly with relatable content that drives brand affinity and community loyalty.

 Here’s how you can do it: